alanng10/Lang/Docue/a.md

 The letter "S" refers to do that is applicable to all.
 The letter "T" refers to output that is applicable to all.

-The lower case letters refer to instances of the upper case letters entities.
+The lower case letters refer to instances of the correponding upper case letters entities.